Agaetis-IT/phoenix-poc/README.md

 # PhoenixPoc

+Quick MVC & REST POCs with Phoenix.

+Start server (see below) and go to `localhost:4000/tasks` to try the MVC one.
+You can also look at the REST one on `/users` (note there's no frontend).

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`
-  * Create and migrate your database with `mix ecto.setup`
+  * Create and migrate your database with `mix ecto.setup` (you need postgreSQL, you can change connexion config in `config/dev.exs`)
   * Install Node.js dependencies with `cd assets && npm install`
   * Start Phoenix endpoint with `mix phx.server`